Tips for Planning Your 2023 NIST CSF Maturity Gains

 I’ve written previously about the first element, addressing known cybersecurity gaps.
 My blog on what to do after your risk assessment discusses risk treatment options, prioritization, risk reduction opportunities, risk acceptance, and maintaining a risk treatment plan for tracking and communications.

 This blog focuses on the second element of planning your cybersecurity roadmap: continuous improvement.
-As organizations plan for 2022, the new year brings a natural opportunity to take stock of your current security posture, consider organizational goals and risk tolerance, and identify areas that may be partially or mostly implemented, but perhaps not yet at your desired maturity level.
+As organizations plan for 2023, the new year brings a natural opportunity to take stock of your current security posture, consider organizational goals and risk tolerance, and identify areas that may be partially or mostly implemented, but perhaps not yet at your desired NIST CSF maturity levels.

 What is the NIST CSF?